 - 2. The Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 requires the Council to conduct a review, at least once in a financial year, of the effectiveness of its governance framework (including its system of internal control) and to then approve an Annual Governance Statement. - 3.
-I am required to report if the Annual Governance Statement: - does not reflect compliance with the Code of Practice on Local Authority Accounting in the United Kingdom 2017-18; - does not comply with proper practices specified by the Department for Communities'; or - is misleading or inconsistent with other information I am aware of from my audit. - 4.
+I am required to report if the Annual Governance Statement: - does not reflect compliance with the Code of Practice on Local Authority Accounting in the United Kingdom 2018-19; - does not comply with proper practices specified by the Department for Communities; or - is misleading or inconsistent with other information I am aware of from my audit. - 4.
 My review did not highlight any inconsistencies.
+I note the inclusion of the Big Screen Investigation in the Annual Governance Statements and this is an area on which I have previously reported on in the annual Local Government Auditor's Report, published in June 2019.